sayo-hs/heftia/README.md

 Furthermore, the structure of Heftia is theoretically straightforward, with ad-hoc elements being eliminated.

-Heftia is the second objective of the [Sayo Project](https://github.com/sayo-hs).
+Heftia is the current main focus of the [Sayo Project](https://github.com/sayo-hs).

 ## Documentation
 Examples with explanations can be found in the [docs/examples/](docs/examples/) directory.